Innovative Digital Solutions for SMBs

 Setup guide for Digital Dreams customers to configure email software programs to send and receive email.

 Below are the general settings to configure your email software program.
 (Substitute "yourdomain.com.au" for your own domain name.)
+If you run into any issues, our support team is ready to help you get connected and stay productive.

-Type your email address:
+Type your email address here:

 To use email most effectively on your main computer running Windows, Mac OS or Linux, you should use email software such as Thunderbird, Outlook, etc. See our Useful Links and Software page for download options to some software applications if you don't have anything installed yet.

 Set up your email program using the settings listed above.
 For your main computer, you should use POP3 if you are not sure.
-If TLS/SSL has been enabled on your hosting account, then you can use TLS/SSL, otherwise you can leave this off to avoid errors.
+If TLS/SSL has been enabled on your hosting account, then you should use TLS/SSL, otherwise you can leave this off to avoid errors.

 For your secondary devices, such as your android phone, iPhone, tablet or iPad, you can use the email application that came with your device.
 If you are already using this for another email account, you can usually add additional accounts to the same application.